causerp/cangjie_stdx/doc/libs_stdx_en/crypto/keys/keys_package_api/keys_package_classes.md

 public static func decodeFromPem(text: String, password!: ?String): SM2PrivateKey
 ```

-Function: Decodes private key from PEM format.
+Function: Decodes a private key from PEM format.

 Parameters:

 - text: String - Private key character stream in PEM format.
 - password!: ?String - Password required to decrypt the private key.
-If the password is None, no decryption is performed.
+If None, no decryption is performed.

 Return Value:

-- [SM2PrivateKey](keys_package_classes.md#class-sm2privatekey) - Decoded SM2 private key.
+- [SM2PrivateKey](keys_package_classes.md#class-sm2privatekey) - The decoded SM2 private key.

 Exceptions:

-- [CryptoException](../../digest/digest_package_api/digest_package_exceptions.md#class-cryptoexception) - Throws exception when decoding fails, decryption fails, the password parameter is an empty string, the character stream does not conform to PEM format, or the file header does not meet private key header standards.
+- [CryptoException](../../common/crypto_common_package_api/crypto_common_package_exceptions.md#class-cryptoexception) - Throws an exception if decoding fails, decryption fails, the password parameter is an empty string, the character stream does not conform to PEM format, or the file header does not meet private key header standards.

 ### func decrypt(Array\<Byte>)